bgveenstra/ga-coding-challenge/back-end/rubric.md

   	- DELETE baseurl/talks/:talk_id/attendees/:attendee_id

-  - Bonus: include routes to display the data as well, for testing purposes
+  - Bonus: include routes to display the data as well, mostly for testing purposes

   	- GET baseurl/talks to see all talks
   	- GET baseurl/attendees to see all attendees
   	- GET baseurl/talks/:talk_id/attendees to see list of attendees at that talk

-  - Bonus: Describe the REST conventions he or she is following, possibly demonstrating awareness of pure REST (HATEOS, HTTP status codes).
+  - Bonus: Describe the REST conventions, and further bonus demonstrate awareness of pure REST (HATEOS, HTTP status codes).

 **Consider design and implementation alternatives and make decisions based on relevant characteristics of the problem and available tools.**

-  - Describe the back-end framework or technologies used and lists a benefit or benefits of the technology chosen.
+  - Describe the back-end framework or technologies used and list a benefit or benefits of the technology chosen.

   - Decide how to host and display the API and document this decision.

   - Decide whether attendees must be added to talks and stay consistent (for instance, if an attendee must be associated with a talk, destroy all attendees when a talk is deleted).
 Bonus: document this decision.